hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 > Michael has 3 pristine Mickey Mantles, 2 slightly worn Mark McGwires, 4 slightly worn Mickey Mantles, and a barely-recognizable Babe Ruth.
 > The base prices of Mickey Mantle cards are $200, Mark McGwire cards are $50, and Babe Ruth is $1000.
 > The condition of the cards modifies the price, where pristine is 100% value, slightly-worn is 75%, worn is 50%, very worn is 25%, and barely-recognizable is 5%.
-> After the deal, Michael takes the proceeds and buys an set of classic gaming consoles for $500 and 9 games for $22 each.
+> After the deal, Michael takes the proceeds and buys a set of classic gaming consoles for $500 and 9 games for $22 each.
 He has $27 left.
 What cards does Michael still have?

 Every single model I tried got this wrong.
 What's illuminating is that they all got them wrong in *exactly the same way*.
 Let me share the output from Gemeni 2.5 Pro, Claude 3.7 Sonnet, and ChatGPT 4o (going to skip the math because they're all the same):